liferay/liferay-docs/en/developer/appdev/articles/02-web-front-ends/07-spring-portlet-mvc/02-developing-a-portlet-using-portletmvc4spring.markdown

     todays-date-is=Today''s date is {0}
     ```

-7. Create a controller class to handle portlet requests.
+7. Create a Controller class to handle portlet requests.
 Here's an example:

     ```java
     @Controller